Fobs, Beer Pumps & Parts

 - The beer keeps flowing and the clients are happy

-There are a few handy tools to increase your beer dispensing system potential and achieve all these three goals - we’re talking about FOBs and bar beer pumps.
+There are a few handy tools to increase your beer dispensing system potential and achieve all these three goals - we’re talking about foam on beer detectors (FOBs) and bar beer pumps.
 Let’s see what makes them so great.

 FOB stands for “foam on beer”, which gives you an immediate idea of what this little thing does.
 Foam on beer detector is usually installed as a part of a long-draw beer dispensing system.
-This beer fob helps to reduce beer waste and prevents foam from getting into your beer lines.
+This beer fob helps to reduce beer waste and prevents foam from getting into your beer lines in the beer trunk line.

 Why Do You Need a FOB?